makezurich/website/content/about.md

 #### What is civic tech?

-It is technology that enables citizen engagement.
-It means citizens building infrastructure for their city, instead of governments building it.
-That's what
+Technology enables citizen engagement.
+This means citizens building or maintaining some of the infrastructure for their city, instead of only governments and companies being in charge of everything.
-[The Things Network](https://thethingsnetwork.org) communities are doing with LoRaWAN in multiple cities of the world, among them, here in Zurich we are part of a community that has already deployed a LoRaWAN network in the city.
+Groups to share knowledge and support each other in projects and civic tech initiatives exist in most cities of the world, among them, here in Zurich.
+We are part of a community that has already deployed a LoRaWAN network in the city, and indeed, throughout Switzerland.

 #### What is LoRaWAN?

-It's a wireless technology, much like your regular WiFi, but it's ideal for IoT and battery powered sensors because it has a huge range.
+Long Range Wide Area Networks ([LoRaWAN](https://de.wikipedia.org/wiki/Long_Range_Wide_Area_Network) are a wireless technology, much like your regular WiFi, but it is ideal for IoT and battery powered sensors because it has a huge range and low energy requirements.

 Head over to [The Things Network](https://thethingsnetwork.org) website, and check out the *LEARN* section and the forum.